Gromwind/allenar.github.com/source/_posts/2014-11-10-is-it-a-tree-or-is-it-a-bush.markdown

 ![alt text](https://allenar.github.com/images/IMG_023.JPG "Beware the Foreman!")

 After making a fairly decent dent to the lower branches and the tops on the left-hand side I had to go overseas for a couple of weeks.
-Not wanting to lose momentum I hired some labour while I was away... the petrol chipper / shredder did a really good job on the stuff that had been but down and we even managed to reclaim a little bit of the garden.
+Not wanting to lose momentum I hired some labour while I was away... the petrol chipper / shredder did a really good job on the stuff that had been cut down and we even managed to reclaim a little bit of the garden.
 It was short-lived though.

 ![alt text](https://allenar.github.com/images/IMG_024.JPG "Labour")